saoudrizwan/ControllerViewDesign/README.md

 class HomeControllerView: ControllerView {

     // MARK: Views
-    // This is where you want to add all your subviews.
+    // This is where you want to declare all your subviews' instances.
 Creating custom views as computed objects is much faster and easier than creating custom subclasses.

     let label: UILabel = {
         let label = UILabel()